General principles of using transformations: examples for building the inputs of a CTM and/or elaborating on its outputs

 We take here the example of isotopic data for a forward simulation.

-1. In the datavect, define the component that contains the files of observed data to compare to the simulation.
+1. In datavect, define the component containing the observation files to compare with the simulation.

-In the following example, isotopic data of methane are used.
-They are already formatted into an input monitor file for the CIF.
+In the following example, isotopic methane data are used.
+They are already formatted as a CIF input monitor file.

 datavect: